-Starting with an array (genes are rows, columns are samples or patients with first column being gene name) we create a DESeq data set and do size factors normalization.
+Starting with a raw count array (genes are rows, columns are samples (or patients) with first column being gene name)

+Gene names are appended using bioMart(differentiate pseudo genes, protein coding genes, miRNA, lncRNA etc).

+Filter out genes whose expression dominates the expression of all genes[reported to be bias to the RNAseq data], create heatmap for sanity check of outliers.

+Create normalized array: we create a DESeq2 data set and do size factors normalization.

-We then transform the normalized data using log2(1+p) or whatever transform you'd like (can add them as options)
+We then transform the normalized data using log2(1+p) or whatever transform you'd like (DESeq2 has the built-in function to do the variance stabilization)

-We then filter genes using Fred's filtering (>90% zero OR maxcount < 10 OR 95th quantile count < 10 AND > 50% zero)
+Using the raw count array, we then filter genes using Fred's filtering (>90% zero OR maxcount < 10 OR 95th quantile count < 10 AND > 50% zero) and pseudogenes based on gene annotation

-Then the genes are clustered using a fast correlation table (can set cor max) and a graph, and all genes but one are removed from each cluster
+Then the genes are clustered using a fast correlation table (can set cor max) and a graph, and all genes but one are removed from each cluster (we can do this after obtaining the final data frame for easier tracking; need to revise the clustering algorithm)

-Gene names are appended using bioMart
+Perform PCA and clustering analysis(t-SNE/UMAP) on normalized array to identify potential batch effect.

+Using linear regression function(algorithm to be determined) to regress out batch effect while keep the signals from other important factors, Perform PCA and clustering analysis after batch effect removal.
+This leads to the third batch free array.

+For both normalized and batch free array, keep genes in raw count array.

+Other kinds of explorative analysis with RNAseq data to be added. (e.g. creating topology structure between protein coding genes, miRNA, and lncRNA)